porscheofficial/speed-estimation-traffic-monitoring/README.md

 or `python speed_estimation.py` (this will use the default paths configured).
 The visual output will be enabled when running the following command `python speed_estimation.py /path/to/session /path/to/video.mp4 true`

-During speed analysis the pipline will update the picture `speed_estimation/frames_detected/frame_after_detection`, which gives you visual impression of what cars are detected and tracked.
+During speed analysis the pipline will update the picture `speed_estimation/frames_detected/frame_after_detection`, which gives you visual impression of what cars are detected and tracked even if you run the pipeline on a headless system.

 ## Evaluation